robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

           the address has a path even if the path is just `/`.
 For example, neither `http://127.0.0.1:8270/` nor
           `http://127.0.0.1:8270/my/path` will be modified.

+The last example above shows how to give a custom timeout to the Remote library as an optional second argument.
+The timeout is used when initially connecting to the server and if a connection accidentally closes.
+Timeout can be given in Robot Framework `time format`_ like `60s` or `2 minutes 10 seconds`.

+The default timeout is typically several minutes, but it depends on the operating system and its configuration.
+Notice that setting a timeout that is shorter than keyword execution time will interrupt the keyword.

+.. note:: Support for timeouts is a new feature in Robot Framework 2.8.6.
+          Timeouts do not work with Python/Jython 2.5 nor with IronPython.

 __ http://stackoverflow.com/questions/14504450/pythons-xmlrpc-extremely-slow-one-second-per-call
 __ https://docs.python.org/2/library/xmlrpclib.html